 This tea rose was given to me by the daughter of a best friend of my mother when my mother died several years ago.
 It was and continues to be a sweet living memorial, and I have it planted where it can be viewed from our master bedroom and also our everyday dining area in our home.

 The little moss roses lie near their feet and some other roses that are planted in the same garden bed.

 Lantanas come from the verbena family.
 They are a hearty in-ground plant in the Houston climate, and I have both the yellow and orange ones growing in various places around the yard.
 There are also other colors available in nurseries.

 Lantanas bloom profusely and attract butterflies, bees and hummingbirds.

-Some of them were covered and protected from the freezes last year, but even the unprotected lantanas survived the winter attesting to their hardiness.
+Some of them were covered and protected from winter freezes, but even the unprotected lantanas survived the winter, attesting to their hardiness.

 Depending upon which type is planted, lantanas can grow from 1 1/2 feet to 5 feet or more.

 The mounds of yellow ones that I have in our garden are trimmed back once to twice a year to keep them around 1 foot in height.
 They seem to quickly recover from their "haircut" and quickly resume their prolific blooming.

 The orange variety that I have planted near our small garden area seems to want to grow taller.
 I keep it cut back so it won't interfere with the bay laurel shrub and the flat leafed parsley and basil that is planted nearby.

 There is not a day that goes by when we do not see butterflies winging their way through our garden because of these lantanas and our other plants which lure them in for a visit.